nodejs/build/doc/meetings/build-wg-meeting-2020-03-03.md

 * suggestion: we enable the "stale" bot on nodejs/build [#2190](https://github.com/nodejs/build/issues/2190)
   * covered under the discussion on #2196.
-This is the PR to implement.

 * Platform requirements for Node.js 14 [#2168](https://github.com/nodejs/build/issues/2168)
   * reviewed what has been discussed, general agreement